The disk space needed for recording depends on the quality (sample rate and bit depth/sample format) at which you

 - Obviously, free up some more disk space.
 One good way to do that is to ensure you delete your old Audacity Projects as soon as you have finished the Project and are sure you will not need to export any more files from it.

 - Save the Project you are starting (or change the location of Audacity's temporary folder) to a disk with more space on it.
 The location of Audacity's temporary folder can be changed on the Directories tab of Preferences.

 - Audacity only uses uncompressed (so lossless) PCM audio data for recording and editing, but the amount of disk space consumed can be reduced by changing the following settings in Preferences:

-- on the Devices tab, record in mono instead of stereo.
+- on the Audio Settings tab, record in mono instead of stereo.
 This halves the disk space used.